 Any equipment with no ID markings will be marked up as required with your own personal identification.

-To typically include 1 climbing harness, 2 climbing ropes, prussic loops, karabiners, wire core flip line (up to 20 items to take into consideration the 2 climbing systems required when climbing)
+To typically include 1 climbing harness, 2 climbing ropes, prussic loops, karabiners, wire core flip line.
+(Up to 20 items to take into consideration the 2 climbing systems required when climbing).